rigdenlab/SIMBAD/docs/install.rst

 Lattice parameter database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lattice parameter database ships by default with SIMBAD.
-However, you might want to update this database regularly.
+The lattice parameter database ships by default with SIMBAD and should contain a relatively recent snapshot of the PDB.
+However, in order to screen the very latest PDB entries you will need to update this database.

 To do so, use the ``simbad-database`` command with the ``lattice`` subcommand.
 If you are in a Unix terminal, use the following code to update: